Are You Nuts?

-- Purchase your almonds in portion-controlled 100 calorie snack packs, such as Blue Diamond Almonds 100 Calories Per Bag.
+- Purchase your almonds in portion-controlled 100 calorie snack packs.

 - Prevent yourself from over-indulging on nuts or nut butter by ensuring your meal or snack is comprised of more than just nuts or nut butter.
 If you are hungry, do not grab a big bag of nuts!
 Or you’ll go nuts and polish it off!
 It will be easier for you to portion control your nut intake if you are also eating veggies and protein at the same time.
 Try sprinkling 10 almonds on a spinach salad loaded with fresh veggies and grilled chicken!
 After this meal, you will be so full that you won't want eat more nuts!